 Tucked into the new flag was a handwritten card from Police Chief Brandon del Pozo.
 He wrote about Stonewall, the 1969 riots against police violence in Manhattan, and the historical oppression of the LGBTQ+ community by police.

 “That was a really touching thing," said Vaccaro of the Burlington Police Department’s gesture.
 "Actually, we both started to get a little teary-eyed."

 LGBTQ rights have come a long way in the U.S. But the community still faces threats in the form of legalization, discrimination and even violence.
-Just the FAQs, USA TODAY
+USA TODAY

 When police arrived at Vaccaro and Seale's home June 1, they found evidence the flag was burned.
 Police continue to search for further evidence and for suspects.